‘Teen Mom’ Leah Messer Shares Gender Reveal Video: ‘It’s A Boy’

-Leah Messer and her family celebrated a big gender reveal this week, and the Teen Mom 2 star documented it for Instagram.
+Leah Messer and her family celebrated a big gender reveal this week, and the Teen Mom 2 star documented it on Instagram.
 On Wednesday, the mother-of-three revealed that her younger sister, Victoria, was expecting a little boy.

 In the triple update, Leah shared a photo of her oldest two daughters, Aleeah aka Gracie and Ali, as they were set to reveal the baby’s gender by popping balloons with colored powder inside.

 The girls posed for photos with their aunt and admitted that they were hoping for a boy before grabbing sharp pins and stabbing the balloons.
-After the blue powder revealed that baby’s sex both girls got very excited about having a boy join the brood, a first for the family.
+After the blue powder revealed the baby’s gender, both girls got very excited about having a boy join the brood, a first for the family.

 Gracie began to scream immediately as tears filled her eyes.
 The little girl took off running in her excitement as her twin sister, Ali, looked stunned.
 Ali was also covered with the powder and stayed calm as she tried to brush it off of her outfit.